 Welcome to the homepage for the Portsmouth Environmental Monitoring program.

-This webpage will provide timely, ongoing communication to the public regarding the Department of Energy’s (DOE) program to detect and eliminate environmental hazards at or near the Portsmouth Gaseous Diffusion Plant.
+This Department of Energy provides ongoing communication to the public regarding its Environmental Management programs to detect and eliminate hazards at or near the Portsmouth Gaseous Diffusion Plant site.

-In addition to being a source for ongoing education and resource materials on such topics as sampling methodology, key terminology, radiation sources and protective measures, this page will be a launching point for us to share with you the results of these data in a timely and user-friendly manner.
+Information provided covers such topics as sampling methodology, key terminology, radiation sources and protective measures.
 DOE is committed to working with the community and the state to ensure the safety and health of our workforce, our neighboring communities and the environment.

 Manager, Portsmouth/Paducah Project Office